ECommerce in New Zealand has become business as usual, with around 88% of Kiwis aged between 16 and 64 searching for products and services online.

-This might seem like the perfect environment to start your own eCommerce business, so REDnews has put together the essentials to consider when starting an online store.
+So, for those of you wanting to start your own eCommerce business, REDnews has put together the essentials to consider when starting an online store.

 Selling on an existing marketplace: